1. WHAT IS HELSINKI CHALLENGE?

 Helsinki Challenge is a science-based idea competition and accelerator programme that brings different actors from the scientific community and society together to solve the great problems in the world.
 This year’s Challenge themes – Sustainable Planet, Urban Future, and People in Change – are linked to the UN’s sustainable development goals.
 The idea competition’s prize is 375,000 euros and it is meant for putting the solution into practice.
 The solution can be an idea, an invention, a concept, a research project, a business idea, an initiative or a new research question.
 Basically, the sky is the limit.

 The University of Helsinki organizes the competition in collaboration with Helsinki Challenge’s partner universities: Aalto University, Hanken School of Economics, the University of Eastern Finland, the University of Jyväskylä, the University of Oulu, the University of the Arts Helsinki, the University of Turku, the University of Vaasa and Åbo Akademi University.
-Unifi’s board determines the collaboration policies and Ira Leväaho acts as project manager.
+Unifi’s board determines the collaboration policies.

 2. WHY DOES HELSINKI CHALLENGE EXIST?